-Firebase Realtime Database / Cloud Firestore Connection Python Django
+Establishing a Connection between Firebase Realtime Database / Cloud Firestore and Python Django

 sudo pip install firebase-admin